-Also during holy matrimony, if the soon to be bride was wearing backless or tube the priest will not continue the ceremony.
-Then after that we make our wish.
+Also during holy matrimony, if the soon-to-be bride was wearing a backless or tube, the priest will not continue the ceremony.

-After Hinagdanan cave we were able to set foot to St. Augustine Church, it is located at southwestern side of Panglao Island and probably about 30 minute ride by taxicab if you’ll be coming from Tagbilaran City.
-In this part again we make a wish.
+After Hinagdanan cave we were able to set foot at St. Augustine Church.
+It is located on the southwestern side of Panglao Island.
+It is probably about a 30-minute ride by taxi if you’ll be coming from Tagbilaran City.
+While inside the religious place we again make a wish.

-The next place that we went was in Alona Beach located on the south-west of Panglao Island, I can describe it as one of the most beautiful public beaches in the Philippines it has a one and a half kilometre of white sand.
+The next tourist spot that we went to was Alona Beach located on the southwest of Panglao Island.
+I can describe it as one of the most beautiful public beaches in the Philippines it has one and a half kilometers of white sand.
 At least according to the taxi driver.

-I think it is better than that of Boracay one thing is different here probably there is no night life because residing near the seashore were stores which sells diving paraphernalia.
+I think Alona beach is better than Boracay.
+One thing is different here, probably there is no nightlife because residing near the seashore are stores that sell scuba diving types of equipment.

-We have our lunch at Bohol Bee Farm as I remember its around 12:30 in the afternoon with little rain shower during that time, our tour guide which happens to be our taxicab driver told us that the dishes there was delicious and organic so we decided to give it a try.
+We have our lunch at Bohol Bee Farm.
+I remember it is around 12:30 in the afternoon with a little rain shower during that time.
+Our tour guide/taxi driver told us that the dishes in the outdoor restaurant were delicious and organic, so we decided to give it a try.
+Apparently, he is correct.

-All of the food was already been eaten except for this ginger lemonade which I could hardly swallow.
+We already ate all of the food except for the ginger lemonade which I could hardly swallow.
 The reason is that the beverage has a very strong gingery taste.
 Although we didn’t have the chance to see the actual bee farm, still our experience here was extraordinary.